nicolewhite/neo4j-flask/pages/deploy-heroku.md

 app.run(host='0.0.0.0', port=port)
 ```

-This will get the `$PORT` environment variable for port assignment.
+This will get the `$PORT` environment variable from your Heroku configuration for port assignment.
+Note that `debug=True` is gone.
+You don't want to expose your stacktrace in production.
 Next, change the initilization of `graph` in `models.py` to the following:

 ```python
 graph = Graph(os.environ.get('GRAPHENEDB_URL', 'http://localhost:7474') + '/db/data/')
 ```

-This will get the `$GRAPHENEDB_URL` environment variable
+This will get the `$GRAPHENEDB_URL` environment variable that is present in your Heroku configuation after adding the GrapheneDB add-on.

+Finally, `git push heroku master` will deploy your application.